wfahren/wifi-strength/README.md

   	-s	Sort scan results.
 	-n	Display x number of lines
   	-f	Force monitoring even if interface does not exist.
-  	-l	Length of strenght bar, range 1-100, Default 50
+  	-l	Length of strength bar, range 1-100, Default 50

 Example:
   Scan for "masters" on interface wlan1;